netdata/learn/docs/cloud/Beta Architecture/new-architecture.md

 custom_edit_url: null
 ---

-We would like to give you the opportunity to be among the first users to try our new Cloud architecture and provide feedback.
+To enhance the stability and reliability of Netdata Cloud, we did extensive work on our backend, and we would like to give you the opportunity to be among the first users to try this new Cloud architecture and provide feedback.

-The new architecture should offer notable improvements in reliability and stability in Netdata Cloud, but more importantly, it allows us to develop new features and enhanced functionality, including features and enhancements that you have specifically requested.
+The backend architecture changes should offer notable improvements in reliability and stability in Netdata Cloud, but more importantly, it allows us to develop new features and enhanced functionality, including features and enhancements that you have specifically requested.
 Features that will be developed on the new architecture include: